thefish/vim-php-nerdtree/README.md

-#Vim setup for development

-This is content of my ~/.vim folder with several plugins, that make coding in Vim bearable.
+This is content of my ~/.vim folder with several plugins, that turn Vim into a lightweight IDE :)

-Intended for working with Python, PHP, Common Lisp and Haskell projects/files.
+I use it for coding in Python, PHP, Common Lisp and Haskell.

-Thanks to [gmarik](http://github.com) for Vundle plugin and all the people for developing and maintaining Vim plugins!
+Thanks to [gmarik](http://github.com) for Vundle and all the people who develop and maintain brilliant Vim plugins!

 ##Requirements
  * git